Jeapie/jeapie-docs/docs/iOS/iOS-Native-SDK-API.md

 #####**<a name="enableGeolocationWithInterval">enableGeolocationWithInterval</a>**

 Collect user coordinates for advanced user targeting.
-Geolocations collect with custom period in seconds when mobile application has forengraund state.
+Geolocations collect with custom period in seconds when mobile application has foreground state.

 If you have permission for background geolocation, please use `setLocation` method.